 Corruption is one of the main problems throughout the world.
 Corruption can cause a slowdown in investment activities and low capital inflows in a country (Hamdi & Hakimi, 2019).
 In line with the results of Meriem et al. (2022), it shows that corruption and economic growth have a negative and significant relationship.
 Corruption can hamper growth by discouraging private investment.
 Financial development is important because a structured financial system is a requirement for economic growth (Rahman et al., 2020).
-Financial development and economic growth have a significant bell-shaped relationship.
-This means that financial development can increase economic growth, but when the level of financial development is high it will have a negative effect on growth (Sahay et al., 2015).
+Financial development and economic growth are closely linked, and economic growth is the process of increasing output per capita over the long term (Wildan et al., 2021).
+This means that financial development is high it will have a negative effect on growth (Sahay et al., 2015).
 The instability of financial development towards growth is influenced by the stage of development of a country.
 In the early stages, financial development involves growth, and then when real growth appears, this relationship becomes insignificant (Matei, 2020).
 However, research conducted by Bist (2018) revealed that financial development and economic growth have a long-term relationship in low-income countries.

-The labor force is used in this study because it is a production input that will later have an impact on economic growth.
-According to Azid (2015), the workforce has an important role as a determining factor in economic growth in a country.
-However, all countries must be able to manage workforce resources into a productive workforce in order to accelerate economic growth.
-Research conducted by Rahman et al. (2020) and Appiah et al. (2020) shows that the labor force has a negative relationship with economic growth in ECOWAS countries and Pakistan.
+The labor force is used in this study because it is a production input that will have an impact on economic growth.
+According to Azid (2015), the labor force has an important role as a determining factor for economic growth in a country.
+However, all countries must be able to manage labor resources into a productive workforce in order to accelerate economic growth.
+According to Safrizal et al. (2020), employee performance is the stage of achievement as an employee's work achievement.
+Research conducted by Rahman et al. (2020) and Appiah et al. (2020), shows that the labor force has a negative relationship with economic growth in ECOWAS countries and Pakistan.